Armor Grade

 Any additional damage resistances are factored in after Armor Grade mitigations, not before.

 Unlike D&D 5e, magic weapon damage is not distinguished from regular weapon damage.
+Instead, magic weapons have a guaranteed amount of damage that they deal, denoted by the +1, +2, and +3 modifiers.

 No armor mods since unarmored

-Light Armor Grade
+Light Armor, Grade 2 (Baseline)

 Can have two elemental resistance mod and two utility mods